JetBrains/kotlin-web-site/docs/topics/basic-types.md

 Characters are represented by the type `Char`.
 Character literals go in single quotes: `'1'`.

-Special characters start from an ecsaping backslash `\`.
+Special characters start from an escaping backslash `\`.
 The following escape sequences are supported: `\t`, `\b`, `\n`, `\r`, `\'`, `\"`, `\\` and `\$`.

 To encode any other character, use the Unicode escape sequence syntax: `'\uFF00'`.